Our Focus

 Engage Policymakers

-Advocate for stringent policies and regulations to limit the production and use of problematic plastics.
+We advocate for stringent policies and regulations to limit the production and use of problematic plastics.

 Mobilize Stakeholders

-Create a network of stakeholders across the plastic value chain to promote sustainable practices.
+We are creating a network of stakeholders across the plastic value chain to promote sustainable practices.

 Raise Awareness

-Increase public awareness about the environmental and health impacts of plastic pollution.
+We are increasing public awareness about the environmental and health impacts of plastic pollution.

 Promote Innovation

-Encourage the development and adoption of alternative materials and recycling technologies.
+We encourage the development and adoption of alternative materials and recycling technologies.

 Meet Our Team